Updated: Jul 2

 Selecting Firearms for Close Protection Details

-I hear people talking about what’s the best firearms for close protection details all the time and 90% of what I hear is complete bullsh#t.
+I hear people talking about what’s the best firearms for close protection details all the time and 90% of what I hear is complete bullshit.

-I recently had some gun store commando in Europe trying to push the benefits of the 12 gauge Saiga shotguns on me over say a regular AK-47… Something to do with the kinetic energy of a 12 gauge slug at 100 meters… Saiga shotguns are very nice guns but I take it they were all this guy had used or could sell due to the restrictions on semi-auto rifles in his country.
-Some unwitting buyer could easily take this gun shop owner and firearms experts advice and end up buying firearms for use in hostile environments that were not suitable, overpriced without the ability of being able to buy effective ammunition, spare magazines and parts locally being extremely difficult if not impossible.
+I recently had some gun store commando in Europe trying to push the benefits of the 12-gauge Saiga shotguns on me over say a regular AK-47… Something to do with the kinetic energy of a 12-gauge slug at 100 meters… Saiga shotguns are very nice guns, but I take it they were all this guy had used or could sell due to the restrictions on semi-auto rifles in his country.
+But some unwitting buyer could easily take this gun shop owner and self-proclaimed firearms expert’s advice and end up buying firearms for use in hostile environments that were not suitable, overpriced, with the ability of being able to buy effective ammunition, spare magazines and parts locally being extremely difficult if not impossible.

-If you are undertaking an armed close protection or security details there are a few questions you need to ask yourself before you start spending money of firearms.
+If you are undertaking an armed close protection or security detail there are a few questions you need to ask yourself before you start spending money of firearms.

 Legality: You need to first find out if can you legally work armed and what permits are required for you to possess and carry firearms.
 If you need to import firearms then you will need a lot more paperwork to purchase, export and import the firearms and ammunition.
 Also, in many locations there are restrictions on what security personnel and private citizens can possess and carry.